talezadeh/Salaries_in_Toronto/README.md

-Extracting NOC codes, salaries and number of individuals for each NOC code in city of Toronto from government of Canada sources
+Extracting NOC codes, salaries and number of individuals for each NOC code in city of Toronto from government of Canada's sources